limosek/zaf/README.md

 ```

 So you can pass ANY configuration of your zabbix agent directly to installer prefixing it with *Z_*.
 Please note that options are *Case Sensitive*!
 Next to this, you can pass ANY zaf config options by *ZAF_* prefix.
+You can see all interesting ZAF options if you use install interactive command.
 Interresting ZAF options:
 ```
  # If we want to use GIT and local GIT repository
  ZAF_GIT='1'# Default